GoodGuide/gg-git-hooks/README.md

 - *prepare-commit-msg* &ndash; Git runs this after the pre-commit hook, and it is able to modify the template message that it gives to your `$GIT_EDITOR`.
 The implementation in this repo will augment the default message with a commented-out list of your active stories in Pivotal Tracker.

+- *commit-msg* &ndash; Git runs this, passing it the commit message you gave it, and the hook can abort the commit if it doesn't meet certain criteria.
+The implementation in this repo verifies that you have tagged your commit with a Tracker story ID.

 ## How to install

 In the simple case, just replace your local repo's `.git/hooks` with a clone of this repository: